Syncing Synthetic Data Generation with GitHub Actions

 if gdf.crs is None:

-raise ValueError("CRS_UNDEFINED: Synthetic geometry lacks explicit projection.")
+raise ValueError("CRS_UNDEFINED: synthetic geometry lacks an explicit projection.")

 actual_epsg = gdf.crs.to_epsg()